 Getting the right consumer into the right product is all part of the process to meet your goals with the Citi family portfolio of services, which also includes personal and commercial banking, credit cards, insurance, and asset management.

-What’s the big deal about products?
 The right (or wrong) product can end up costing you more money, more stress, increased worry and can also alter your life based on how the economy acts, reacts and morphs into very different arenas.
 Let’s quickly review CitiMortgage’s portfolio of products:

-Fixed Rate Loans: Your mortgage rate can never change, no matter how interest rates in general move.
+Your mortgage rate can never change, no matter how interest rates in general move.
 Terms generally run ten, 15 and 30 years.
 The shorter term means you will pay off your home faster; however, your monthly payments will be higher.
 Be sure to know what you can afford each month.

-Adjustable Rate Loans: (ARMs) allow the borrower to begin their lending relationship with a fixed rate for a defined amount of time, after which the rate will adjust to the market, which can be painful for the consumer because rates tend to rise.
+ARMs allow the borrower to begin their lending relationship with a fixed rate for a defined amount of time, after which the rate will adjust to the market, which can be painful for the consumer because rates tend to rise.
 Be alert to the initial time frame, because if you plan to pay off your mortgage or sell your home before the adjustable period kicks in, this could be the right option for you.
 You will see references to 3/1 or 5/1 ARMs, which tells you that the initial fixed period will be three or five years, and then rates will adjust annually.
 If you are required to transfer periodically with your career, an ARM may be viable.

-FHA (Federal Housing Authority) Loans: are backed by the Federal Government and are most compatible with consumers who have:
+Backed by the Federal Government and are most compatible with consumers who have: